Operations and Security

 |

-UI or GitOps—The Choice is Yours!
+UI or GitOps — The Choice is Yours!
 While this lab demonstrates the graphical capabilities of the RHACM console, Virtual Machines in OpenShift are fundamentally Kubernetes objects.
 You can define your VMs as code using YAML and deploy them using Red Hat OpenShift GitOps (ArgoCD).
 RHACM supports both workflows: use the UI for quick administration and discovery, or use GitOps for a fully declarative, audit-ready production pipeline.
 In sovereign cloud environments, GitOps workflows provide version-controlled infrastructure that meets compliance requirements and audit trails for regulatory demonstrations. |

 Deploy and Manage Container Workloads via OpenShift GitOps

-In this next step, you’ll use Red Hat® OpenShift® GitOps with Argo CD to declaratively deploy the Skupper Patient Demo Application to both your local and hosted control plane (HCP) clusters—showcasing automated, Git-driven multi-cluster consistency while supporting sovereign cloud requirements by keeping patient data securely within approved geographic boundaries.
+This is all to demonstrate automated, Git-driven multi-cluster consistency while supporting sovereign cloud requirements by keeping patient data securely within approved geographic boundaries.

 -